JunYou42/MA_dt_quadrotor/readme.md

 # Description
 This ROS package provide a simple demo for realize Digital Twin in my Master thesis on the topic: Environmental-aware control architecture for safety-critical cyber-physical systems -- A case study for quadrotor via Digital Twin.
-It is cleaned out of simplicity and clearance.
-More code can be found in this page xxx.

 # Main documents
 1. src/digital_twin.cpp: create a node of "twin_node", this script creates an object of class DigitalTwin which can include multiple digital models. in the project, it contains an object of class QuadDynamicModel defined in src/dynamic_model_quad.cpp.